jordanbean-msft/b2c-with-custom-claim/README.md

 - **ida:ClientId** - This is the **application ID** of your demo web app application registration.
 This can be found in the **Overview** blade for the demo web app app registration in your B2C tenant.
 - **ida:AADInstance** - This is the **Azure AD B2C OpenID Connect metadata document** endpoint.
 It can be found in the **App Registrations** blade in your B2C tenant.
 Notice that it has placeholders ({0}, {1}).
 These will be substituted into during the setup of the middleware, one for each custom policy.
 Therefore, you should only need to modify the first part of the URL with the name of your B2C tenant.
 - **ida:SignUpSignInPolicyId** - This is the name of your custom B2C policy for signing in users.
+This can be found in the **Custom Policies** blade of the **Identity Experience Framwork** blade for your B2C tenant.
 - **ida:EditProfilePolicyId** - This is the name of your custom B2C policy for modifying users profiles.
+This can be found in the **Custom Policies** blade of the **Identity Experience Framwork** blade for your B2C tenant.
 - **ida:ResetPasswordPolicyId** - This is the name of your custom B2C policy for resetting user's passwords.
+This can be found in the **Custom Policies** blade of the **Identity Experience Framwork** blade for your B2C tenant.
 - **ida:Domain** - This is the **domain name** of your B2C tenant.
 It can be found in the **Overview** blade of your B2C tenant.
 - **ida:PostLogoutRedirectUri** - This is where users will be redirected to after signout.
 - **ida:RedirectUri** - This is where users will be reidrected to after signin.